How to Vote

 Some facilities are eligible to receive a mobile voting station on Election Day or during advance voting days.
 Eligible facilities include:

-Facilities must have at least 10 electors that are resident or receiving services at the facility to be eligible for a mobile voting station.
-The date and hours of operation of the voting station are established in consultation with the facility operator, considering the number of electors that reside or receive services at the facility.
+Facilities must have at least 10 electors who are resident or receiving services at the facility to be eligible for a mobile voting station.
+The date and hours of operation of the voting station are established by the Returning Officer in consultation with the facility operator, considering the number of electors who reside or receive services at the facility.

 Only residents and those receiving services at the facility may vote at a mobile voting station.
-Identification is not required, but the facility representative must confirm that the individual resides or receives services at the facility.
+Identification is not required, but the facility representative must confirm the individual voting resides or receives services at the facility with an attestation form.
 Staff and family members are not eligible to vote at a mobile voting station.

 Guides are available for facility operators to learn more about mobile voting options.